Phil Stant: Coaching career

 Following his departure from Brighton, Stant joined Worcester City.
 He enjoyed a fruitful spell with the club, scoring a hat-trick in the 4–2 victory over Tiverton Town on 20 October 2001 and going on to notch a total of 12 goals in 23 appearances before moving on to Dover Athletic.
 After four appearances for Dover, Stant moved on for a brief sojourn at Hayes which saw him make three appearances in a week long stay before finishing the season at Hinckley United, linking up with one-time Notts County colleague Dean Thomas and scoring twice in seven league appearances, as well as in the Leicestershire Challenge Cup Final.

 In July 2002, Stant moved back into management, being appointed player-manager at Gainsborough Trinity.
 Stant enjoyed a successful season at the Northolme, leading the club to the fifth round of the FA Trophy whilst securing a mid-table league finish and winning the Lincolnshire Senior County Cup, but resigned at the end of the season due to work commitments.

 In October 2003, Stant returned to management with Ilkeston Town, He would steer Ilkeston to promotion to the Northern Premier League Premier Division in the 2004–05 season but a disappointing start to their campaign at the higher level saw Stant resign from his post in September 2005.

-Personal life
+Other work in football

-Running the Newark & Sherwood College Football Academy whilst he's also a youth development monitor for the Football League.
+Stant runs the Newark & Sherwood College Football Academy and is a youth development monitor for the Football League.